-Price setting must consider the kind of competition in the target market and the cost of the whole marketing mix.
+Feedback: Price setting must consider the kind of competition in the target market and the cost of the whole marketing mix.
 A manager must also try to estimate customer reaction to possible prices.

-Learning Objective: 02-04 Be familiar with the four Ps in a marketing mix.
+Blooms: Remember

+Learning Objective: 2-4

+Level of Difficulty: 2 Medium

-- 198. The Price area of the marketing mix: - A. requires consideration of the cost of the marketing mix and the competition facing the firm when setting prices. - B. does not involve estimating consumer reaction to possible prices. - C. refers to any paid form of nonpersonal presentation of ideas, goods, or services by an identified sponsor. - D. does not include the consideration of geographic terms in price setting. - E. None of these is correct.
+206. The Price area of the marketing mix:

+$\underline{\mathbf{A}}$ requires consideration of the cost of the marketing mix and the competition facing the firm when setting prices.

+B. does not involve estimating consumer reaction to possible prices.

+C. refers to any paid form of nonpersonal presentation of ideas, goods, or services by an identified sponsor.

+D. does not include the consideration of geographic terms in price setting.

+E. None of these is correct.

-Price setting must consider the kind of competition in the target market and the cost of the whole marketing mix.
+Feedback: Price setting must consider the kind of competition in the target market and the cost of the whole marketing mix.
 A manager must also try to estimate customer reaction to possible prices.

-Learning Objective: 02-04 Be familiar with the four Ps in a marketing mix.
+Blooms: Understand

+Learning Objective: 2-4

+Level of Difficulty: 1 Easy

-- 199. When developing a marketing mix, a marketing manager should remember that: - A. "Promotion" includes only personal selling and publicity. - B. A channel of distribution includes at least one intermediary. - C. "Price" includes markups, discounts, allowances, and geographic terms. - D. "Product" includes physical goods but not services.
+207. When developing a marketing mix, a marketing manager should remember that

+A. "Promotion" includes only personal selling and publicity.

+B. A channel of distribution includes at least one intermediary.

+C. "Price" includes markups, discounts, allowances, and geographic terms.

+D. "Product" includes physical goods but not services.

+E. Customers' needs are all the same.

-A manager must know current practices as to markups, allowances, discounts, and other terms of sale while developing a marketing mix.
+Feedback: A manager must know current practices as to markups, allowances, discounts, and other terms of sale while developing a marketing mix.
 These practices are part of Price.